WINEGB awards 2020

 Montgomery Vineyard stole the show, winning four of the five classes - red, rosé and sparkling rosé - as well as taking home the Thomas Davies Memorial Trophy for its Sparkling Rosé, 2017.

-BRYN CEILIOG VINEYARD CLOSESWhile Wales sees many new planting, Ian Symonds at Bryn Ceiliog near Cardiff has decided to close his vineyard.Bryn Ceiliog Vineyard.
+BRYN CEILIOG VINEYARD CLOSESWhile Wales sees many new plantings, Ian Symonds at Bryn Ceiliog near Cardiff has decided to close his vineyard.Bryn Ceiliog Vineyard.

 The vineyard is located at Cock Hill which forms part of the Symonds family farm, Beggan Farm, near Leckwith, in the Vale of Glamorgan, where they rear, organically, pedigree Welsh Black beef cattle.
 The vineyard was planted in 1999 as a means of diversification away from beef, which was mainly their sole business line, on a field that seemed to meet all the criteria for good vines.
 The vineyard covered 4 acres comprising 3 acres of green grapes (mainly Orion, Phoenix and Reichensteiner, with smaller plantings of Bacchus, Kernling and Findling) and 1 acre of red grapes (core variety Rondo with smaller plantings of Dornfelder and Regent.
 With the benefit of hindsight Ian believes that they should have planted fewer varieties and, in order to maintain a non-spray organic culture, should have stuck with Phoenix and Orion and, if we were going to do red wine at all, it should have just been Rondo.
 Click here for the full article